Los Errantes: Cuba

 After a brief stop in New York, Ascaso and Durruti went to Havana.
-At the time, the Republic of Cuba was ruled by a United States-backed government, which had overseen a deterioration of living conditions for the working class.
+At the time, the Republic of Cuba was ruled by the United States-backed government of Gerardo Machado, which had overseen a deterioration of living conditions for the working class.
 The two Spaniards stayed at the home of a young Cuban anarchist, but quickly came to disagree on issues of strategy.
 Cuban anarchists largely focused on education and opposed the revolutionary tactics of the Spanish anarchists; their host warned them that they would be expelled or imprisoned if they attempted any agitation.
 The two insisted that, while propaganda was important, it needed to be accompanied by direct action and strong organisation.
+They were not deterred by the pessimism of the Cuban anarchists.
+Inspired by the Cuban War of Independence, they hoped to see Cuba achieve economic independence from American capitalism.

-The two were not deterred by the pessimism of the Cuban anarchists.
-They had been inspired by the Cuban War of Independence and wished to see economic independence from American capitalism added to the country's prior achievement of political independence.
-They believed that anarchists in Cuba ought to propagate their ideas to workers and transform theory into direct action.
-The two found jobs as dockworkers and were quickly exposed to the poor living and working conditions of the trade.
-Having been disappointed by their union representatives and the suppression of past strike actions, Cuban dockers had become fatalistic and no longer expected a remedy to their situation.
-Still undeterred, the two responded that the workers were right to distrust politicians and union leaders, while also cautioning against individual rebellion.
-They called for the creation of a rank-and-file trade union, which could drive collective action towards the fulfilment of their demands.
+Ascaso and Durruti found jobs as dockworkers and were quickly exposed to the poor living and working conditions of the trade.
+Having been disappointed by their union representatives and the suppression of past strike actions, Cuban dockers had become fatalistic about their situation.
+The two responded that the workers were right to distrust their union leaders, but cautioned against individual rebellion.
+They instead called for the creation of a rank-and-file trade union, which could drive collective action towards the fulfilment of their demands.
 Using plain language, they communicated the need for self-organisation without hierarchy, an idea which soon took hold.
 Before long, the dockworkers had formed a union and federated it together with unions in the tobacco and food industries.
 But their union organising also drew the attention of the police, forcing Ascaso and Durruti to leave Havana.